extara/tropiccal_clicker/README.md

 # tropiccal_clicker
-Tropiccal clicker is a clicker game that uses PyGame module
+Tropiccal clicker is a clicker game made, using pure JS, no additional framworks.